K2/Reloc/README.md

 is in place to contact the server.

 ## TODO
+I'm done with this code for a while.
+I attached an exmaple report from WinMerge from a binary dumped with Volatility then block hashed to 512 bytes sizes with Tiger 192 (the same as BlockWatch currently uses :).

+As you can see Reloc enabled the dumped binary to match almost exactally.

+Compare the differnce [without using Reloc](without-Reloc.htm) and [using Reloc](with-Reloc.htm).

+### Quick note to dumper writers
+If your using Reloc make sure you validate precisely the sections so your not accidentially missing code due to alignment/code caves.

-Next will be a command for delocating a dumped binary.
+~~Next will be a command for delocating a dumped binary.
 That is, an image extracted from memory to disk (one-to-one) delocation so that any position dependent instructions/references are fixed (delocated) to their original values.
 Null pages are accounted for since we can not depend on a runtime page fault to cause all of a given binary to load.
 This does add a bit of complexity to the DeLocate routine.
-It's currently implemented unsafe since ported from C, will be moving to safe soon.
+It's currently implemented unsafe since ported from C, will be moving to safe soon.~~

 Delocation code is in place however is only exposed to API callers not CLI.